pulse2percept/pulse2percept/pulse2percept/stimuli/data/samples/README.rst

 Bundled sample assets
 =====================

-Assets loaded by :py:mod:`pulse2percept.stimuli.samples`.
-None of them are covered by pulse2percept's BSD license, which applies to the source code only;
+Assets loaded by :py:mod:`pulse2percept.stimuli.samples`. pulse2percept's BSD
-each entry below states its own terms.
+license covers the source code; it does not automatically extend to the files in this directory.
+Each entry below states its own terms.

 ``big-buck-bunny.mp4``
 ----------------------